Arakiss/directed-systems-manifesto/README.md

 ## Emerging Roles

-- **Directed Operators** — Professionals who receive instructions from agents, execute with judgment, and provide feedback
+- **Directed Operators**: Professionals who receive instructions from agents, execute with judgment, and provide feedback
-- **Framework Architects** — People who define the rules and boundaries under which agents operate
+- **Framework Architects**: People who define the rules and boundaries under which agents operate
-- **Exception Debuggers** — Those who resolve what the agent cannot, where value concentrates
+- **Exception Debuggers**: Those who resolve what the agent cannot, where value concentrates

 ## Version